 Lucas Barrett reported to the Team that Reclamation had been working on the Basin Study and on the review of the updated stream flow predictions prepared by the University of Massachusetts.
 Lucas had no other items to bring before the group at that time.

-Kaira reported that the Corps of Engineers had no URGWOM related matters to bring before the Team at this meeting.
+Kiara reported that the Corps of Engineers had no URGWOM related matters to bring before the Team at this meeting.

 Cindy reported that the Interstate stream Commission had no items to report to the Team except for those to be presented by Hydros Consultants later during the meeting.